Omani Baloch

 Omani Baloch are the nationals of the Sultanate of Oman who are of Baloch ancestry.
 Around 20% of Omanis are of Baloch descent whose ancestors migrated to Oman centuries ago, and are now considered native.

-Baloch form the largest non-Arab community in Oman, and most of them have Al-Balushi as surname.
+Baloch form the largest non-Arab community in Oman, and most of them have al-Balushi as a surname.
 Baloch served as mercenary soldiers for Oman between 18th and 20th century.
 The first modern army of Oman was exclusively Baloch, and even today around 40% of Omani Army consists of Baloch people.